CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 The Docker commands used in the lab are all preceded by "docker"; they are case-sensitive; and when you create the Dockerfile, it ___must___ be in Linux-style format: no ".txt" on the end, and Unix line endings (see below for details).

-This lab will get you to install Docker on your laptop, run Interesting Picture as a Docker image, then push that image to the cloud (we'll be using Heroku).
+This lab will get you to install Docker on your laptop, run Interesting Picture as a Docker image, then push that image to the cloud (we'll be using Codespaces).
 As you work through the commands, be sure to reflect on them by asking yourself these questions: What is each command's purpose?
 What software is being used by this command?
 How does this fit into a Distributed Systems context?

 ### Warning!
 If you are running Windows Home Edition, upgrade to Educational or Pro before doing this lab!